 Read an inspiring coping guide, The Power of Resilience in Difficult Times, here.

-Since Monday, July 6, 2020, our hours of operation are 9am – 9pm Monday to Sunday.
+Our hours of operation are 7am – 9pm Monday to Friday.

 Ottawa Public Health (OPH) guidelines are posted throughout the Bronson Centre and in every non-permanent meeting space.
 Please follow OPH protocols of regular handwashing/sanitizing and practice physical distancing.